abhnvthakur/alma-assessment/README.md

-# O-1A Visa Assessment API
+# Alma Assessment

-A FastAPI application that analyzes CVs against O-1A visa criteria using Google's Gemini AI to provide a preliminary assessment of an applicant's qualification.
+A FastAPI application that analyzes CVs against O-1A visa criteria using Google's Gemini to provide a preliminary assessment of an applicant's qualification.

 ## Project Overview